UPMC HEALTH PLAN

 Sandra McAnallen, MA, BSN, RNSenior Vice President of Clinical Affairs and Quality Performance, UPMC Insurance Services Division

 Care managers interact with members in a number of ways, based on provider referrals or member requests for support.
 The role of the care manager has evolved to offer more direct contact with members in the provider’s office, in the hospital, and in the member’s home.
 Face-to-face interactions increase the effectiveness of member education regarding medications, identification of barriers that get in the way of being able to manage chronic illness, and promotion of preventive measures, including lifestyle changes needed to support improved health.
-Practice-based care managers (PBCM) work in key high-volume primary care provider (PCP) practice sites and serve as direct links between PCPs and members.
+As of June 2014, 70 practice-based care managers (PBCM) work in key high-volume primary care provider (PCP) practice sites and serve as direct links between PCPs and members.
 Community-based care managers are nurses who work with complex and fragile members who need additional support in accessing health care services.
 These nurses visit members in their homes and may go with them for visits to the PCP or specialist to assist in developing and implementing a plan of care.

 Transition coordinators assist with the discharge process for UPMC Health Plan members in selected hospitals by visiting members upon admission, discussing a member’s needs with the nursing staff and attending practitioners, and assisting in discharge planning.
 Transition coordinators help coordinate the treatment and care for members as they are transferred to the next care setting, including home, a skilled nursing or rehab facility, and/or hospice.
 Utilization management nurses review physical health and behavioral health inpatient stays and other prior authorized services.